proplot-dev/proplot/docs/why.rst

 Why ProPlot?
 ============

-Matplotlib is an extremely powerful plotting package used by scientists and engineers far and wide.
+Matplotlib is an extremely versatile plotting package used by scientists and engineers far and wide.
 However, matplotlib can be cumbersome or repetitive for users who...